jawah/niquests/docs/user/advanced.rst

     The response generated from a Request.
 ``pre_send``:
     The prepared request got his ConnectionInfo injected.
 This event is triggered just after picking a live connection from the pool.
+``on_upload``:
+    Permit to monitor the upload progress of passed body.
+This event is triggered each time a block of data is transmitted to the remote peer.
+    Use this hook carefully as it may impact the overall performance.
 ``pre_request``:
     The prepared request just got built.
 You may alter it prior to be sent through HTTP.